AkramsBookshelf/GCT-Unity/GameManager/DesigningGameStates.md

 Similarly, games can also have **game states**.
 These can be thought of as **global states**, not tied to any single object, but other objects in the game may need to respond when a specific game state is active.

 For example, when the player is actively **playing the game**, the world is fully alive: the player can move, interact with objects, fight enemies, and explore the environment.
-Every character and object in the world behaves independently—enemies patrol, NPCs walk around, and items respond to interactions.
+Every character and object in the world behaves independently, enemies patrol, NPCs walk around, and items respond to interactions.
 In contrast, when the player is navigating the **main menu**, the game world is effectively paused.
 Nothing in the environment moves, enemies are inactive, and the player cannot interact with the world; instead, the focus is entirely on navigating menu options.

 **Game states** allow us to better manage the **overall flow of the game**.
 They determine: